 Two, new dedicated ’status’ windows, one for stills the other for video, for instance, keep the settings relevant for the mode you’re in.
 I’m all for simplicity, if it helps break down the barrier between technology and the flow required for ‘seeing’ the image before capturing it.

 The Leica SL2 also gets better weather sealing, with an IP54 rating, though that particular classification refers more to dust ingress than water (i.e., rain or humidity) but any improvement is a move in the right direction.
 One thing that hasn’t changed is the battery.
-So if you’re adding the SL2 to an existing SL, you don’t to double up when travelling with two chargers.
+So if you’re adding the SL2 to an existing SL, you won’t have to double up with two chargers when travelling.